Foso/Ktorfit/docs/architecture.md

 # How Ktorfit works under the hood

+Ktorfit consists of three main components KSP-Plugin, Compiler plugin and the Ktorfit lib

 ## KSP-Plugin
 This will generate the code for the implementation of the interfaces